Recent Storm Damage Posts

 8/16/2022 (Permalink)

-a red and white severe weather alert sign If you suspect any damage to your home from a recent storm, call SERVPRO of Eastern Rockland County.
+If you suspect any damage to your home from a recent storm, call SERVPRO of Eastern Rockland County.

 Different and consistently changing weather around the nation means different and consistently changing weather alerts.
 There are at least 42 different kinds of weather alerts from seven different categories.
 That is a lot to take, particularly as a storm moves in.